lukik45/SE-2022/05-FR/project.md

 **Alternative scenarios:**

 5.A.
 Buyer has provided too low value.
 * 5.A.1.
-System notifies the buyer that his offer is to low.
+System notifies the buyer that their offer is to low.
 * 5.A.2.
 Continue at step 1.

 5.B.
 The auction time has expired during the operation.